 Observe portions of a valve alignment/alignment verification involving an important system as necessary to understand the licensee’s processes.

-Perform the activities described in IMC 2515D, “Plant Status.”
+Perform the activities described in IMC 2515 Appendix D, “Plant Status.”

 Meet with your supervisor or a qualified operations inspector to discuss any questions that you may have and demonstrate that you can meet the evaluation criteria listed above.